MicrosoftDocs/biztalk-docs/biztalk/core/using-biztalk-adapter-tracing.md

 #### To capture trace output

-1. At a command prompt, change the current directory to the directory where [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] is installed.
+1. At a command prompt, change the current directory to the directory where BizTalk Server is installed.

 2. At a command prompt, type the following command, and then press ENTER: